-- 5.1.1 The lead applicant and co-applicant(s) should ensure that all procurements for goods and services are carried out in an open and fair manner and must comply with the procurement procedures as specified in the project agreement; or its established/current standard procurement procedures. - 5.1.2 In case the lead applicant and/or co-applicant(s) intend to procure goods or services from one company/organisation/individual, it has to provide details, justifications and its relationship with the company/organisation/individual in the application form for not following the open procurement process set out above.
-If the application is approved, subsequent approval from ITC will not be required.
+5.1.1 The lead applicant and co-applicant(s), if any, should ensure that all procurements for goods and services are carried out in an open and fair manner and must comply with the procurement procedures as specified in the project agreement.
+Any exceptions will require the approval of ITC.